 After a long brewery tour – two whole hours!
 Plus a beer tasting! – I needed some food.
 I had read about some microbreweries in Poznań, the most popular of which is Brovaria on the stary rynek.
 This place is much bigger than it looks from the street.
 Once you’re inside, there’s a traditional restaurant, a bar, and a casual, beer-garden style restaurant upstairs.
 There was no room in the bar, and I was in the mood for eating, so I snagged a table in the restaurant.

 The food at Brovaria also deserves mention.
 The food menu includes everything from upscale dining, such as pork braised in beer and served with potatoes and sauerkraut, to bar favorites, such as hamburgers.
 I opted for what the menu described as ‘beer snacks.’
 To be honest, I had almost no idea what I would be getting, but I figured it would be good.
-The ‘beer snacks’ turned out to be a finger food tray, including deep –fried soft cheeses, some fried chicken, some bread, and – my favorites – bacon-wrapped potatoes and dates.
+The ‘beer snacks’ turned out to be a finger food tray, including deep-fried soft cheeses, some fried chicken, some bread, and – my favorites – bacon-wrapped potatoes and dates.
 Everything on that tray was the embodiment of tasty.
 It also paired perfectly with that good Poznań beer.
 There was a lot of fried food, but none of it was greasy, and, let’s face it, nothing goes better with beer than deep fried things.
 That, for me, was the most important bit: It all paired perfectly with each of the beers that I tried.

 Bottom line: If you like beer, this is the part of Europe to be in.
 If you like Polish beer, and some tasty things to go along with it, Poznań is the place to be, and Poznań’s beer is the stuff to drink.

 Visiting the Lech Brewery: